MSNBC's Chris Hayes claims he defended Tea Party's right to 'scream' at politicians, 2009 clip shows otherwise

 DAN BONGINO DESCRIBES BEING HARASSED OUTSIDE WHITE HOUSE BY 'PAID, ORGANIZED MOB OF LUNATICS'

-He wrote in another tweet, "The way this works is that a loud group of protesters angrily heckling an elected official on a public street is abhorrent and threatening, but masked gunmen menacing legislators inside the state capitol is peaceful protest," also referring to the Kenosha shooting by alleged gunman Kyle Rittenhouse.
+He wrote in another tweet, "The way this works is that a loud group of protesters angrily heckling an elected official on a public street is abhorrent and threatening, but masked gunmen menacing legislators inside the state capitol is peaceful protest."

-Hayes then recalled his days covering the Tea Party movement, insisting the way he felt then is how he still feels about protesters.
+Hayes then recalled his days covering the Tea Party movement in the late 2000s and early 2010s.

 NY TIMES REPORTER PANNED FOR HIGHLIGHTING 'UNLAWFUL' LATE-NIGHT NOISE FROM RNC FIREWORKS, IGNORES PROTESTS